 Florian Weitzer draws on the Ringstraße's heyday to revive Viennese elegance at his Grand Ferdinand.
 With its 186 rooms and three restaurants, the hotel, opened end of 2015, on the Schubertring combines the beauty and relish of times past with the finest amenities anno now.
 The harmonious overall composition is graced with extravagant details - from the courtyard oasis and rooftop pool to the Lobmey chandalier with real candles.
 The re-designed Grand Ferdinand returns the building on the Ringstraße back to its former, well-deserved glory.
-And it enriches Vienna's culinary scene with three restaurants, set in unique ambiance: Meissl & Schadn, serving traditional Viennese cuisine, the Gulasch & Söhne, featuring snacks and small plates, and the Grand Étage - a culinary hotspot that is also open to external guests in the evenings.
+And it enriches Vienna's culinary scene with three restaurants, set in unique ambiance: Meissl & Schadn, serving traditional Viennese cuisine, the Gulasch & Söhne, featuring snacks and small plates, and the Limón, opened at the end of 2023, which, as a Restaurant & Bar, transforms the rooftop into a haven of Mediterranean cuisine and joy of life high above the rooftops of Vienna.

-Austrian through and through - Grand Ferdinand, grand composition
+Grand Ferdinand, grand composition